sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/fire-sso.rst

     sparkflows.sp.sso.enable=true

-2. Create user automatically in application if user doesn't exist in Fire Insights, otherwise app will show page 'User not found'.
+2. Create the user automatically in application if user doesn’t exist in Fire Insights.
+Otherwise app will throw the error on page complaining ‘User not found’.

 ::

     sparkflows.sp.auto.user.create=true

-3. Disable the database login for superuser or else you can enable it to login with superuser authentication.
+3. Disable the database login for superuser.
+Otherwise a login will be allowed with superuser authentication.

 ::